russmckendrick/records/content/albums/see-you-in-the-next-life-17269255/index.md

 ---
 title: "Suede - See You In The Next Life..."
-album_artist: "Suede"
+artist: "Suede"
-album_title: "See You In The Next Life..."
+album_name: "See You In The Next Life..."
 date: 2021-04-19
 release_id: "17269255"
 slug: "see-you-in-the-next-life-17269255"
+hideSummary: true
 cover:
     image: "see-you-in-the-next-life-17269255.jpg"
+    alt: "See You In The Next Life... by Suede"
+    caption: "See You In The Next Life... by Suede"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Alternative Rock", "Britpop", "Glam"]
 ---

 ## Tracklisting